 *ETFs: These are basically a “collection” of different investing options (called securities as well).
 ETFs can be made of stocks, bonds, and many more.
 The key of ETFs is that many investors are in charge of splitting your money in different options to maximize your profit.
 You are not in charge of where the money specifically goes to.

 Mutual Fund: These are also a “collection” of different investing options.
-However, Mutual Funds only trade at the of the day price.
+However, Mutual Funds only trade at the of-the-day price.
 With this in mind, we could say that Mutual Funds only change once a day, and ETFs constantly change throughout the day.
-The Mutual Funds can be made of bonds, stocks, and many more.
+The Mutual Funds can be made of bonds, stocks, and more.
 The key of Mutual Funds is that many investors oversee splitting your money in different options to maximize your profit.
 You are not in charge of where the money specifically goes to.

 Index Fund: To explain this investment, we need to understand what an index is.
 An index is a collection of stocks only.
 There are many index types, and one of the most popular is the S&P